You might like...

-An early-flowering species discovered in South America in 1835 by Charles Darwin, this is one of the best flowering evergreens.
-The dense thicket of stems growing from ground level make a substantial border shrub as well as an effective hedge, reinforced by its thorniness, which makes it useful for security.
+An early-flowering species discovered in South America in 1835 by Charles Darwin, Berberis darwinii is a popular flowering evergreen.
+The dense thicket of stems growing from ground level makes a substantial border shrub as well as an effective hedge, reinforced by its thorniness, which makes it useful for security.
 In addition, orange flowers are carried in spring, and small purple-black berries in autumn.
 It is equally impressive grown in full sun or partial shade, against a wall or in an exposed position.
-Clip fairly hard in spring to limit the size.
-The Royal Horticultural Society has given it the Award of Garden Merit (AGM).
+‘Compacta’ is a dwarf form, with small leaves, growing more closely together.

 Plant type: Evergreen shrub